 What is Agile?

-Agile is product development methodologies in which customer requirements and solutions evolve continuously through a repeated cycle of planning, participation, and delivery.
+Agile is a product development methodology in which customer requirements and solutions evolve continuously through repeated planning, participation, and delivery.
 This life cycle helps to transfer the right solutions at the right time.
-In more depth, Agile is an iterative, incremental, or evolutionary approach for project development that provides high-level collaboration by the self-organizing team and produce high-quality software in cost-effective manners that can also meet the changing needs of its stakeholders.
+In more depth, Agile is an iterative, incremental, or evolutionary approach for project development that provides high-level collaboration by the self-organizing team and produces high-quality software in cost-effective manners that can also meet the changing needs of its stakeholders.

 Benefits of Agile

 Agile became the most effective and popular project management technique rapidly.
 Now it’s essential to understand the benefits of Agile.

 - Agile focuses on collaboration, team empowerment, lightweight, and relying on index cards, whiteboards, and facilitation techniques.

 - Continue integration and daily testing of the development process allow the development team to cope with the issues promptly.

 - The software is developed in small incremental cycles that produce a small incremental release that also includes functionalities of the previous release.